julianoappelklein/hokus/README.md

 Right now, Hokus is almost a one-man project.
 When I (Juliano Appel Klein) started to develop it, I was trying to create a simple tool to let customers edit their Hugo websites.
 But soon I figured out this was not a simple task.

 I believe Hokus can become a great project.
-The Hugo community is large and there is a lack os simple tools to use.
+The Hugo community is large and there is a lack of simple tools to use.

 If you want to contribute, please let me know.
 You can [create an issue](https://github.com/julianoappelklein/hokus/issues) or reach me through the website [contact page](https://www.hokuscms.com/contact/).